genesis-ai-dev/CodexZero/LANGUAGE_SERVER_README.md

 - **Immediate visual feedback**: Highlighting removed instantly
 - Automatically refreshes analysis on server
 - Permanent approval for the project

+### add_all_to_dictionary (bulk)
+- Adds all unique words (3+ characters) from current verse to dictionary
+- **Immediate visual feedback**: All highlighting removed instantly
+- Uses efficient bulk database operations
+- Permanent approval for all words in the project

 ### ignore
 - Dismisses suggestion without adding to dictionary